BeyondTrust/pbis-open/docs/md/domainjoin-cli.8.md

 CONFIGURATION AND DEBUGGING COMMANDS
 ------------------------------------

 `domainjoin-cli` includes commands for debugging the domain-join process and for configuring or preconfiguring a module.
-For example, run the configure command to preconfigure a system before you join a domain—a useful strategy when you are deploying PBIS in a virtual environment and you need to preconfigure the nsswitch, ssh, or PAM module of the target computers to avoid restarting them after they are added to the domain.
+For example, run the configure command to preconfigure a system before you join a domain—a useful strategy when you are deploying BeyondTrust AD Bridge in a virtual environment and you need to preconfigure the nsswitch, ssh, or PAM module of the target computers to avoid restarting them after they are added to the domain.

 The following `configure` commands are supported.